jonwright/bslz4decoders/shuffle_notes.md

 https://github.com/dsnet/matrix-transpose/blob/master/matrix_transpose.c

 There is also code in hackers delight for 32x32 unrolled.
-One strange thing, transpose != untranpose.
-How is that.